tuhrig/tuhrig.github.io/_pages/contact.md

 # Contact & Legal Notice

-## How to reach me

 Feel free to contact me.
 If you have any questions about a blog post, highly disagree with me or want to discuss something - I'm happy about any feedback.
-Just write me an [e-mail](mailto:mail@tuhrig.de) or contact me over any social media platform linked below.
+Just write me an [📧 e-mail](mailto:mail@tuhrig.de) or contact me on any social media platform linked below.

 ## Person in Charge